What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Introduction

 \section{Introduction}

-Self-introductions nowadays are evolving from ``Hi, my name is John'' to ``Hi, my name is John and my pronouns are \textit{they}, \textit{them}, \textit{theirs}''.
 Discussions and disclosures of gender pronouns are becoming ubiquitous at schools, workplaces, and especially on social media \cite{waterloo,wsj2021why,reuters2020they}.
 Online platforms such as Twitter, Instagram, and LinkedIn are rolling out designated fields for users to add their preferred pronouns in their biographies \cite{reuters2021why}.
 Many proactively ask, ``What are your pronouns?'', a question that symbolizes ``an invitation to declare, to honor, or to reject, not just a pronoun, but a gender identity'' \cite{baron2020what}.
 Encouraging gender pronoun sharing fosters gender-inclusive language, which is especially important for people whose genders do not fit neatly into the stereotypical binary gender roles.
 Non-binary gender pronouns are constantly evolving as gender identity awareness grows \cite{wp2019guide,gustafsson2021pronouns}.
 The Swedish gender-inclusive, third-person pronoun \textit{hen} achieved widespread usage and increasing acceptance since its inception in the Swedish vocabulary in the early 2010s \cite{gustafsson2021pronouns}.
-In English, the singular \textit{they} is by far the most widely accepted gender-neutral pronoun \cite{hekanaho2020generic}, followed by popular picks such as \textit{xe} and \textit{ze} \cite{them2020gender}.
+In English, the singular \textit{they} is the most widely accepted gender-neutral pronoun \cite{hekanaho2020generic}, followed by popular picks such as \textit{xe} and \textit{ze} \cite{them2020gender}.
 Preferred pronouns can also shift for those who are gender fluid, moving across the spectrum of gender identities over time \cite{harvard2020gender,diamond2020gender}.